spacetelescope/style-guides/guides/software-versioning.md

 software, and the closely related topic of expectations for dependencies.
 While some of these rules are of general use, the implementation details usually depend on particular programming languages.
-Hence this guide is subdivided into A short set of general guidelines, and more detailed suggestsions for specific languages.
+Hence this guide is subdivided into a short set of general guidelines, and more detailed suggestsions for specific languages.

 This document is meant as a guide to provide implementation suggestions and best practices, but there *is* a formal
 [STScI policy on software versions]( https://innerspace.stsci.edu/display/isec/Software+Language+Supported+Versions) that should be followed for operation software.
-At the time of this writing, following this guide should ensure compliance with this policy, however.
+At the time of this writing, following this guide should ensure compliance with this policy.

 ## General